 and in a prediabetic (green curve); the 2HPG is conclusive (5)

-In case of manifest diabetes, the 2HPG will surpass 11.0 mmol/l.
 2HPG values from 7.8 up to and including 11.0 mmol/l are indicative of prediabetes (table 1).
 The green curve (figure 1) has a preliminary FPG level of 6.8 mmol/l.
 After drinking the glucose solution, the 2HPG is 10.5 mmol/l.
 So the diagnosis in this case is ‘prediabetes’.
+In case of manifest diabetes, the 2HPG is considered the cut-off point surpassing 11.0 mmol/l.
 However, the results of the oral glucose-tolerance test proved to be inconsistent (6).
 A 2-hours postprandial level (2 hours after lunch) can be used instead (8).

 To determine the average blood glucose concentration over a longer period of time (weeks, months), the glycated fraction of the hemoglobin (HbA1c) is measured.
 Glucose in the plasma penetrates the red blood cells and attaches itself to hemoglobin.
 The degree of glycation is in proportion to average plasma glucose levels.
 The higher the blood glucose level, the greater the fraction of Hb converted into HbA1c.
 And once glycated, it remains HbA1c.
 The variability of the test is < 2% (7).
 The life time of human red blood cells is 4 months and so the HbA1c fraction reflects the average plasma glucose level over a 2 month period of time.

 Table 2.
-HbA1c fractions (old and new units) and
+HbA1c fractions and average plasma glucose levels (2)

 HbA1c % (old)